bobgeorgethe3rd/wouterdocs/albert/Albert Construction.md

 <Note>

-It is recommended to do hem the side seams before the top and bottom seams as they are narrower.
+It is recommended to hem the side seams before the top and bottom seams as they are narrower.
 The side seams are narrow hems simply being the seam allowance folded over twice.

 </Note>